kilipan/nasin-toki/README.md

 `jan li ken lape lon ma kasi ni` - "People are allowed to sleep in this forest."
 `kala li ken soweli` - "Marine animals can be mammalian."

-#### `oko`/`lukin`
+#### `lukin`
-The preverb `oko`/`lukin` corresponds to trying, seeking, or looking to be or do something.
-Since `oko` and `lukin` are introduced as synonyms in *lipu pu*, we can choose whichever we like more.
+The preverb `lukin` corresponds to trying, seeking, or looking to be or do something.
+Since `oko` and `lukin` are introduced as synonyms in *lipu pu*, we can arguably also use `oko` as a preverb.
+This is rarely done, though.

 Examples:
-`mi oko pini e lipu ni` - "I am trying to finish this document."
+`mi lukin pini e lipu ni` - "I am trying to finish this document."
 `ona li lukin tawa waso` - "They are trying to fly."
-`mi oko jo e tomo lili lon ma kasi` - "I am looking to have a small cabin in the woods."
+`mi oko jo e tomo lili lon ma kasi` - "I am trying to have a small cabin in the woods."

 ## other preverbs